-We’ve all dated before, whether we’re still dating or dated in college/high school.
-I was lucky enough to actually meet my wife in college.
-We had dated previously dated for three years before getting married 3 years ago now.
+We've all dated before, whether we're still dating or dated in college/high school.
+I was lucky enough to meet my wife in college.
+We had dated previously dated for three years before getting married three years ago now.

-When it comes to investing it’s really important that you actually take the time to date around.
-In this post I’m going to offer a guy’s perspective on stock dating relating everything to women, but it works both ways.
+When it comes to investing it's important that you take the time to date around.
+In this post, I'm going to offer a guy's perspective on stock dating relating everything to women, but it works both ways.

 1. Understand Your Investments Before You Commit

 As investors and traders, we have an obligation to understand what the hell we're putting our money towards.
 It's no different than if we just randomly picked somebody on the street and decided to marry them.
 That wouldn't be a great idea.

 We need to understand who they are, and where they come from, and what their values are.
 And that goes just the same for stocks as it does for women, and dating.

 2. Each Stock Has A Personality Much Like Women

 It's true.
 All women are different, and they're all the same.

 The reality is that each woman has her unique personality, and each stock is going to behave very different than the overall market.
 Tech stocks are going to behave differently than manufacturing stocks.
 Each stock is going to have its little innuendos that you need to understand before you start trading.